 - Contact the Counseling and Advising Office in Roberts Hall at 607.255.2257 if you are seeking a new major in CALS.

-- Contact the College of Engineering Advising Office in Olin Hall at 607.255.7414 if you are seeking to transfer to a different Engineering major.
+- Contact the College of Engineering Advising Office in Rhodes Hall at 607.255.7414 if you are seeking to transfer to a different Engineering major.

 Biological Engineering advisors are knowledgeable about other majors in both colleges, and will talk with you even if you feel you might want to change majors.
 Our interest is in your education and what is best for you!

 Q1.
 How can I find an advisor knowledgeable about my interests?
 How can I be in contact with faculty I don’t know yet?

 A1.
 When we assigned you to your advisor, we tried to match you up according to either technical or extracurricular interests.
 If your interests are different from your advisor’s, try asking your advisor to suggest other people on campus for you to talk with.
 Go to office hours and find a chance to ask your TA or course instructor about their research interests or the projects they’ve had at work.
 As for getting in contact with faculty you don’t know: read their web pages and articles about their work (check the Cornell Chronicle and use your favorite search engine), read some of their scientific papers (at least the abstracts), then drop them an email and ask for an appointment to talk about whatever it is you want to discuss.